-Her mother is an avid Barack Obama follower and a volunteer for the Democratic Party while her father is a chief executive of a small bank in Rock Hill, South Carolina.
+Her mother, Dee Camp, is an avid Barack Obama follower and a volunteer for the Democratic Party while her father, Thomas Sewell Camp, is a chief executive of a small bank in Rock Hill, South Carolina.
 She has a sister, Saluda, who is also an actress.

 In February 2008, Anna made her Broadway debut, portraying the character of Nancy Stoddard in The Country Girl at the Bernard B. Jacobs Theater in New York.
 She also played Jill Marson in Equus alongside Daniel Radcliffe at Broadhust Theatre, also in New York.

 Film, Video, and TV Movie Credits: • Autumn Wanderer (2013) as Sara • Pitch Perfect (2012) as Aubrey • Forgetting the Girl (2012) as Adrienne Gilcrest • The Help (2011) as Jolene French • Bottleworld (2009) as Chrissy • 8 Easy Steps (2009) as Laura • Just Make Believe (2008) as Kristin • Pretty Bird (2008) as Becca French • And Then Came Love (2007) as Kikki • Reinventing the Wheelers (2007) (TV) as Meg Wheeler